baychub/cb-gsg/Getting-Started.md

 7. Check the LEDs on the RSP sensors.

 	The LEDs will go through a series of patterns, and after 1-2 minutes they should be flashing pinkish-white.
-The LEDs will continue flashing pinkish-white until you install and run the RSP Controller application, which will connect to the sensors and allow them to finish th.
+The LEDs will continue flashing pinkish-white until you install and run the RSP Controller application, which will connect to the sensors and enable them to begin reading tags.

-	If the LEDs are not flashing pinkish-white as expected, disconnect and reconnect the sensors.
+	If the LEDs are not flashing pinkish-white as expected in this step, disconnect and reconnect the sensors.
 If that doesn't work, repeat this whole section.
 Next, try the suggestions in the LED section of [this FAQ](https://01.org/rsp-sw-toolkit/faq-0).

 8. Connect the edge computer to the router and power it on.

-	This is the computer where you will next install the RSP Controller application.
+	This is the computer where you will install the RSP Controller application next.

 9. Attach a monitor to the edge computer and power it on.
 LED patterns show startup progress.